HailinDu/Big-Data-Analyzing-Millions-of-NYC-Parking-Violations/README.md

 ## Part 1
 Develop a python command line interface that will connect to the OPCV API and demonstrate that the data is accessible via python.

 Build image from Dockerfile and push the image to Docker Hub.
-Lastly, run the image in AWS EC2 instance.
+Lastly, run the image in AWS EC2 server.

-### Using Dockerfile
+### Using Dockerfile & Running AWS EC2
 1. Build an image from our dockerfile on your computer:

         $ docker build -t image_name .